 when the server starts, and on which run level they start.
 To get vsftpd

 to start on the most common run levels (3,4,5), run the following command:

 chkconfig output for vsftpd:

 chkconfig --list vsftpd

 The standard vsftpd configuration file and all subsequent files for CentOS reside in the /etc/vsftpd/ directory.
 The most important file in this directory is vsftpd.conf.
-You need to make two changes to this file for security and convenience.
+You need to make two changes to this file for security and convenience: disable anonymous users and restrict user access.
 These are the changes described in the next two sections.